0% platform fee — first 1,000,000 customersClaim 0% fee

 2. Run ID in user field → per-run cost reconstruction in logs

-3. x-litellm-response-cost header accumulation → step-level cost breakdown
+3. Per-call cost accumulation → step-level cost breakdown

 4. Gateway-enforced budgets on each key → hard spending limits that agents cannot bypass